 Perhaps the greatest revolution in aesthetic treatments has been through the harnessing of light energy for cosmetic effect.
 Lasers, pulsed light, and even radiofrequency waves are now tools at hand that create many cosmetic improvements without resorting to the scalpel and recovery times associated with surgical procedures.
-Dr. Jack Hensel, Jr. and the team at Lowcountry Plastic Surgery Center in Mount Pleasant, South Carolina can show you what new technology offers toward meeting your aesthetic goals.
+Dr. Jack Hensel, Jr. and the team at Lowcountry Plastic Surgery Center in Charleston and Mount Pleasant, South Carolina can show you what new technology offers toward meeting your aesthetic goals.
 Call the office or book online today.

 While there are many specific treatments afforded by these technologies, one thing that most have in common is the ability to work on deeper layers of tissue without needing incisions or other breaches of your surface skin layers.

 With lasers, the secret is a very narrow range of light.
 In fact, any laser system uses only a single wavelength of light.
 When you think of the full spectrum of the rainbow, a laser produces just a single point of colored light from across that entire spectrum.
 The specific color depends both on the type of laser and careful tuning, but this narrow wavelength means that only certain tissue absorbs the laser’s energy.
 The light can pass through surface skin as though it was transparent.